hp-studio/KliVideo/README.md

-# OpenSourceVideoWebSite
+# an Easy VideoSite : KLi Video!

-an Open Source Video Web Site
+Incloude Client an Server code.